img_9070.jpg

 Where will my son/daughter be staying during the program?

-Depending on the country and program, CFHI participants will be housed in university dorms, at private hospital or clinic staff quarters, in an ashram, apartments, or with a home stay family.
-At the majority of program sites, CFHI participants stay with a local family.
+Depending on the country and program, CFHI participants will be housed in CFHI vetted housing (apartments, dorms, hotels) or with carefully screened home stay families.
+At many program sites, CFHI participants stay with a local family.
 Host families are carefully screened by the CFHI Local Coordinator, who also gives consideration towards proximity to clinical rotations or public health sites and language schools, safety, and comfort when selecting host families.

 How can I make payments to CFHI?